Education empowers people

 And that is why I’m running for Iron County School Board.
 I want to give our children the brightest future we can and support quality education that empowers teachers and is student centered.

 I love being involved in our community and especially with our youth.
-With my leadership talent and passion for education, school board is a good fit.
-It's a way I can follow in the footsteps of the good people of Iron County and give back.
+Serving on the school board is a way I can follow in the footsteps of the good people of Iron County and give back.